Pumpkin Cupcakes with Brown Sugar Swiss Meringue Buttercream

 - Preheat the oven to 325 degrees F. Line two muffin tins with cupcake liners.

-- In a large bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves.
+- Whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, and cloves in a large bowl.

 - In the bowl of your stand mixer, beat the brown sugar and eggs until light and fluffy.
 Gradually add vegetable oil and mix until just combined.